containernetworking/cni/SPEC.md

 The following fields must be inserted into the execution configuration by the runtime:
 - `cniVersion`: taken from the `cniVersion` field of the network configuration
 - `name`: taken from the `name` field of the network configuration
-- `runtimeConfig`: A JSON object, consisting of the union of capabilities provided by the plugin and requested by the runtime (more detail below)
+- `runtimeConfig`: A JSON object, consisting of the union of capabilities provided by the plugin and requested by the runtime (more details below)
 - `prevResult`: A JSON object, consisting of the result type returned by the "previous" plugin.
 The meaning of "previous" is defined by the specific operation (_add_, _delete_, or _check_).

 The following fields must be **removed** by the runtime: